emcrisostomo/latency-simulation/blog-post.md

 > **Any system that shares a finite resource will exhibit queueing delay.**

-If a system:

-- shares CPU, threads, or connections
-- runs at non-zero utilization
+If a system shares CPU, threads, or connections, runs at non-zero utilization, and sees non-zero variability, queues are inevitable.
-- experiences non-zero variability

-then queues are inevitable.

 This is not a software problem.
 It is queueing theory.

-And the most useful tool we have to reason about it is **Kingman’s approximation**.
+The most useful tool we have for reasoning about this in real systems is **Kingman's approximation**.

----

-## Kingman’s Formula (The One You Actually Need)
+## Kingman's Formula (The One You Actually Need)

-Kingman’s approximation estimates the **mean waiting time in queue** for a very general class of systems (GI/G/1):
+Kingman's approximation estimates the **mean waiting time in queue** for a broad class of systems (GI/G/1):

 $$
 E[W_q]